byui-cse/cse251-course/week07/prove.md

 ## Overview

-This program will process a directory full of task files.
+Your assignment will process a directory full of task files.
 Each file will contain details on the task to be preformed.

 ## Assignment

 1. The assignment files is [found here](assignment/assignment.py) and the [create_tasks.py file](assignment/create_tasks.py).
 You also need to download the file [words.txt](assignment/words.txt)
 1. Follow the instructions found in the `assignment.py`
 1. When you submit your assignment code file, describe the size of each process pool for each task type how to determined they the best values.
+1. run the Python program "create_tasks.py" to create the task files.
+1. There are 5 different tasks that need to be processed.
+Each task needs to have it's own process pool.
+The number of processes in each pool is up to you.
+However, your goal is to process all of the tasks as quicky as possible using these pools.
+You will need to try out different pool sizes.
+1. The program will load a task one at a time and add it to the pool that is used to process that task type.
+You can't load all of the tasks into memory/list and then pass them to a pool.
+1. You are required to use the function apply_async() for these 5 pools.
+You can't use map(), or any other pool function.
+You must use callback functions with the apply_async() statement.
+1. Each pool will collect that results of their tasks into a global list.
+  (ie. result_primes, result_words, result_upper, result_sums, result_names)
+1. the task_* functions contain general logic of what needs to happen

 ### create_tasks.py program